Q:

 1. What is a secondary carbon atom?

-isopentane is an alkane molecule consisting of five carbon atoms with the formula C5H12.
-The structure of isopentane has several isomers, the most common of which is 2,2-dimethylpropane.
-We use this structure as an example to analyze the secondary carbon atoms in it.
+12. The structure of isopentane has several isomers, the most common of which is 2,2-dimethylpropane.
+We consumption this structure as an example to examine the secondary carbon atoms in it.
+In my experience, Structure of 2,2-dimethylpropane:

 3. How many secondary carbon atoms are in isopentane?

-In 2,2-dimethylpropane, the most common isomer of isopentane, there is only one secondary carbon atom, namely C2.
-Although the entire molecule contains five carbon atoms, only C2 is attached to two other carbon atoms.
+2. For instance while the entire molecule contains five carbon atoms, only C2 is attached to two other carbon atoms.
 Thus, there is one secondary carbon atom in isopentane.
+And

 4. Other isomers of isopentane